 - to ensure that the services offered by licence holders are fair and that players receive their true winnings.

-The commission services includes: Anti-money laundering, application forms and guidance notes, current licence holders, disaster recovery providers, testing companies and player protection information.
+The commission services includes: Anti-money laundering, application forms and guidance notes, current licence holders, disaster recovery providers, memorandums of understanding, testing companies and player protection information.

 Should you wish to contact the Commission to raise a complaint regarding an operator, then please complete our complaints_form (which must be in English).

 The Treasury devotes resources to the Commission which is made up of a Chief Executive Officer (formerly Director), Deptury Chief Executive, Licensing & Compliance Director, Operational Manager, six Inspectorate Officers and two Secretaries.

 The Department of Economic Development is in charge of developing the island as a progressive jurisdiction for e-gambling and they interface with other departments of Government in promoting the island’s e-commerce opportunities.